ErosLever/HTTPlighter/README.md

 # HTTPlighter
-Highlights insecure HTTP links and forms shown on HTTPS pages, so that you'll notice before switching to an insecure HTTP webpage
+Highlights insecure HTTP links and forms displayed on HTTPS webpages, so that you'll notice when you switch to an insecure HTTP webpage before clicking a link or submitting a form